 Relationship PTSD is Real & Trauma Therapy Heals

 Abusive parents traumatize their children.
-The seeming charismatic nature of the narcissist can confuse others, including their children, into thinking that the abuse is not real or pervasive.
+The seeming charismatic nature of the narcissist mother or father can confuse others, including their children, into thinking that the abuse is not real or pervasive.
 But the fallout speaks for itself.
 The resulting symptoms are very similar to post-traumatic stress disorder (PTSD).

 If you experience anxiety, sleep disruption, eating disorders, depression, and more, please seek help.
 It’s time to work through your parent relationship for the sake of recovery and your future relationships.

 Trauma therapy can help you confront, accept, and process the past without retraumatizing you.
-In a safe space, your therapist can help you form a healthy therapeutic attachment.
-They will then help you learn how to form healthy boundaries for beneficial connections going forward.
+In a safe space, your therapist can help you heal the damage your narcissistic mother or narcissistic father did.
+You can form a healthy therapeutic attachment.
+And you therapist will then help you learn how to form healthy boundaries for beneficial connections going forward.

 Dealing with your trauma and lack of self will foster a new perspective.
 Finding your voice, expressing yourself, and choosing your path forward will afford you freedom and agency you may have never felt before.

 This of course takes time.
 You’ll need a trusted, experienced therapist and patience.
+There are some tough decision you will have to make if you have an aging narcissistic mother or father.
 But, with your commitment and support, you can survive your parent’s narcissism, heal, and thrive.
 Let’s work on this together.
 Read more about trauma therapy and contact me soon.